 We get it.
 You have been injured at work, your workers’ comp claim has been approved and you are getting medical treatment, and the last thing you want is doing some work that you absolutely do not want to do.
 While you cannot return to your pre-injury duties at work, your employer may offer you modified or alternative work to accommodate your physical limitations.
 But what if you do not want to accept that offer?
 What are the consequences of turning down the light-duty work offered by your employer in California?

-“That is a great question,” says our Lancaster workers compensation attorney at the Koszdin, Fields, Sherry & Katz law firm.
+“That is a great question,” says our Lancaster workers compensation attorney at the Koszdin, Fields & Sherry law firm.
 Unfortunately, many workers in Van Nuys, Los Angeles and all across California do not think about the potential consequences of turning down their employer’s offer to do modified or alternative work after a workplace injury.

 If you cannot return to your pre-injury work duties because of your partial (temporary) or permanent (long-lasting) disability, your employer may offer you regular, modified, or alternative work